My shopping cart

 Your cart is currently empty.Continue Shopping

 Discover Distortions Unlimited, a Halloween manufacturing company and online Halloween store that has been "Making Monsters" since 1978!
 We take pride in crafting high quality, artistic, and durable animatronics, props, masks, costumes and displays for a variety of customers.
-Our creations are used by Halloween events, home haunters, theme parks, haunted houses, horror movie and monster lovers, and collectors, just to name a few.
+Our creations are used by Halloween events, home haunters, theme parks, haunted houses, horror fans, monster lovers, and collectors, just to name a few.

 Hidden in an industrial warehouse in Greeley, Colorado.
 Distortions Unlimited’s owners, Ed and Marsha Edmunds, and their talented crew make monsters.
 Their quality props, masks and creations have been a mainstay of the dark amusement industry since 1978.
 Long creative hours are spent in gray-walled offices with brain-eating hunchbacks, wall-scaling zombies and docile 3-foot tall aliens.
 The working environment looks more like a nightmare factory than a place of business, and was recently featured on the reality show “Making Monsters” that aired on The Travel Channel.